rmccrear/level-4-course-content/week-4/day-2/demo.md

-# Day 2: Sections 2 and 3
+# Day 2: Sections 3 and 4

 ## Introduction

-Today, we will cover AWS EC2 and EBS.
-We will discuss Elastic Compute Cloud, security groups, and hands-on activities with EC2 instances and EBS volumes.
+Today, we will discuss AWS EC2, Elastic Compute Cloud, and Amazon Elastic Block Store (EBS).

 ## Steps

+### Section 3

-1. **Understanding AWS EC2**
+1. **Understanding AWS EC2 - Elastic Compute Cloud**

+   - Overview of EC2 instances.
+   - Hands-on: SSH into EC2 and view IAM users.

+2. **Introduction to Security Groups in AWS EC2**
-   - Overview of EC2 instances, security groups, and instance types.
+   - Overview of security groups.
-   - Hands-on activities: Setting up and connecting to EC2 instances.
+   - Hands-on: Configuring security groups.

+### Section 4

-2. **Amazon Elastic Block Store (EBS)**
+1. **Understanding Amazon Elastic Block Store (EBS)**

    - Overview of EBS volumes and snapshots.
-   - Hands-on activities: Creating and managing EBS volumes.
+   - Hands-on: Creating and managing EBS volumes.

+2. **Amazon Machine Image (AMI) Overview**
+   - Introduction to AMIs.
+   - Hands-on: Creating and using an Amazon Machine Image (AMI).

 ## Instructions

-Open the slides to Sections 2 and 3.
+Open the slides to Sections 3 and 4.
 We will cover:

 - Understanding AWS EC2 - Elastic Compute Cloud
+- Hands-On: SSH into EC2 and View IAM Users
 - Introduction to Security Groups in AWS EC2
-- Hands-On: Setting Up an EC2 Instance
+- Hands-On: Configuring Security Groups
 - Understanding Amazon Elastic Block Store (EBS)
 - Hands-On: Creating and Attaching a Second EBS Volume
+- Amazon Machine Image (AMI) Overview
+- Hands-On: Creating and Using an Amazon Machine Image (AMI)

+Complete 4 quizzes by the end of the day.